Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Among the many items and products you must have in your dog's first aid kit, make sure betadine is in it.
+Among the many items and products you must have in your dog's first aid kit, make sure Betadine is in it.
 Betadine is an over-the-counter topical antiseptic meant to reduce the number of microorganisms on the skin.
-It contains povidone-iodine, which is a potent antispetic.
+It contains povidone-iodine, which is a potent antiseptic.
 For many reasons, veterinarian surgeons use it when preparing the skin for surgery.
 It is also great for dog wounds.
-Here are some factors to consider:
+Here are some factors to consider when using it.

-- It burns.
+It burns.
 You must always dilute it prior to its use.
-Betadine is normally of a dark brown color, so you'll have to dilute it with water until it's a weaker tea color.
-Applying it as is without diluting, can damage tissue.
+Betadine is normally a dark brown color, so you'll have to dilute it with water until it's a weaker tea color.
+Applying it as is without diluting can damage tissue.
 If you are looking for ratios, one part of it to 10 parts water is a good guideline.

 How to Use Betadine for Dog Wounds

 There are several Betadine formulations on the market.
 Before choosing one, it's a good idea to do some homework.
 For instance, consider that the scrub version contains povidone-iodine and a detergent, making it suitable only for use on intact skin.
 You therefore want to look for a version containing 10% iodine in it that doesn't contain the detergent and has lower cytotoxic effects.

 Dilution of Betadine

 Even though the solution is 10 percent, you still need to dilute it.
 Never use full strength!